Lisa L. Harkness was named first counselor in the Primary general presidency of The Church of Jesus Christ of Latter-day Saints March 31, 2018.

 She earned a bachelor’s degree in political science and secondary teaching, as well as a minor in Spanish, from Brigham Young University.
 While attending BYU, she worked as a docent at the Monte L. Bean Life Science Museum teaching children of all ages.

 She met her husband, David, while they were students at BYU.
 They were married in April 1988 in the Salt Lake Temple.
-They are the parents of five children and have two grandchildren.
+They are the parents of five children.

 Lisa L. Harkness enjoyed her roles as a mother and grandmother, including her time as a stay-at-home mom.
 While her children were in school, she was involved in church and community service, including volunteer work in the PTA and school community councils.
 She also worked as a volunteer for the Utah Symphony and the Timpanogos Storytelling Festival.

-Lisa L. Harkness has served in many positions in the Church, including stake Young Women president, Relief Society president and Gospel Doctrine teacher.
+Lisa L. Harkness has served in many positions in the Church, including stake Young Women president, ward Relief Society president, and Gospel Doctrine teacher.
 She served a full-time mission in the Louisiana Baton Rouge Mission, where she taught in Spanish.